[JS96]

 These facts indeed make Java a lot easier to work with than other languages do.

-Working with Java does not neccessarily require programming experience in other languages, although it would be helpful.
+Working with Java does not necessarily require programming experience in other languages, although it would be helpful.
 I think, it's also a good way for novices to make first steps in programming.

 When working with Java, you can't help but going the object-oriented way, for nearly everything in Java is an object.